Jayoooppp/Jayoooppp/README.md

 # 💫 About Me:
-🧑‍💻 Software Developer with a passion for coding and problem-solving<br>🚀 Experienced in building scalable and reliable applications using JavaScript<br>📚 Continuously learning and exploring new technologies and programming languages<br>💡 Innovative thinker with a focus on creating simple and elegant solutions to complex problems<br>🤝 Team player with strong communication and collaboration skills<br>🎓 Pursuing BTech in Computer Engineering from DJ Sanghvi College of Engineering
+🧑‍💻 Software Developer with a passion for coding and problem-solving<br>🚀 Experienced in building scalable and reliable applications using JavaScript<br>📚 Continuously learning and exploring new technologies and programming languages<br>💡 Innovative thinker with a focus on creating simple and elegant solutions to complex problems<br>🤝 Team player with strong communication and collaboration skills<br>🎓 Currently working at ISS Stoxx as a Software Developer

 ## 🌐 Socials: